pbain63/Project_Admin-Dashboard/README.md

-The project is the final assignment of the Grid section from the "THE ODIN PROJECT".
+The project is the final assignment of a section from the "THE ODIN PROJECT".
 The project has a sidebar, header, main content, and footer section.
 These sections use SVGs, images by Grid, FlexBox, positioning, margin, etc.

 Live Preview Link: